-Pascola Zucchini
+Pascola Hybrid Zucchini F1

 Pascola Zucchini is a hybrid, green zucchini with broad disease-resistance and high yields.
 Great for succession planting in hot and humid climates.
 C. pepo.
 45 days to maturity.